 BugHerd is a bug tracker that presents a virtual representation of your website, allowing you to highlight any visual deviation before you log a bug regarding the same.
 The view presented by visual representation is shareable with your team and your clients.
 A note provided in BugHerd gets pinned on the UI, just like a sticky note sticks to a board.
 These pins help the developers to know the exact areas, where the UI needs improvement.
-Also, as developers click on the sticky note, they recieve all the information related to the bug.
+Also, as developers click on the sticky note, they receive all the information related to the bug.

-LambdaTest integration with BugHerd helps you in filing issues to your project in bugherd directly from LambdaTest platform.
+LambdaTest integration with BugHerd helps you in filing issues to your project in BugHerd directly from LambdaTest platform.
 With one-click integration you can push annotated issues to the project of your choice, assign it to the required team mate, and attach necessary screenshots.
 You can do all that while in the middle of a test session in LambdaTest platform.
-The fields populated by you when marking as bug through LambdaTest are displayed as information on the bugherd for a testing instance.
+The fields populated by you when marking as bug through LambdaTest are displayed as information on the BugHerd for a testing instance.

 BugHerd Integration with LambdaTest, like all of the integrations to 3rd party applications, is available for freemium as well as premium plan.

 Step 1: Login to your LambdaTest account.
 You would need to have Admin or User level access to see and install integrations.